On Language and the Meaning of Words

 On Statements and Questions

 The first and perhaps most obvious of these distinctions is that of statements versus questions.
 This distinction is about the direction that opinions are being communicated between people.
-Roughly put, by statements I mean utterances that "push" an opinion from the speaker to the listener, and by questions I mean utterances that "pull" an opinion from the listener to the speaker.
+Roughly put, by statements I mean utterances that "push" an opinion from the speaker to the listener, whereas by questions I mean utterances that "pull" an opinion from the listener to the speaker.
 I feel like belaboring this distinction is probably unnecessary, as this is such a simple and fundamental concept that any native speaker simply must understand already: a statement communicates something from the speaker to someone else; a question requests that someone else communicate something to the speaker.
 Nevertheless, this is the broadest distinction between types of actions one might do by speaking, and although in philosophy of language we are usually most concerned with the meaning of statements, I think it is important to highlight that for every speech-act of stating something, there is a corresponding speech-act that is instead questioning that same thing; even at this basic level of abstraction there are already different kinds of speech-acts to consider.

 On Impression and Expression